Cordova whitelist and Content Security Policy guide

 Start with the most locked down security policy you can, and back away as needed.
 That way you'll ensure you're using the most secure practices you can from the start.

-Note: To reiterate, CSP support is only available on Android 4.4+ devices or Android 4.0+ when using Crosswalk.
+CSP support is only available on Android 4.4+ devices or Android 4.0+ when using Crosswalk.
 See improving Android browser consistency and features with the Crosswalk WebView for information adding Crosswalk to your project.